prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-modular-org.md

 So far we've got a simple app with a few routes, but its already starting to get a bit cluttered, so to make this app easier to maintain as it grows, let's start adopting a more modular organizational structure.

-We'll move the app into a new "web_app" directory, and we'll also move the routes into a new "web_app/routes" directory.
+We'll move the app into a new directory and split the route definitions across multiple files.

 ## Application Factory Pattern

 First, let's implement the Flask ["application factory pattern"](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/) where we define our application inside a function.
-Among other benefits, this can help us test our app's functionality later.
+Among other benefits, this can help us test the app later.

 Create a new subdirectory in your repo called "web_app" with a file called "\_\_init_\_.py" and place the following contents inside: